 Generally, that commitment focuses on improving the world.
-"I think that ESF ong before lacrosse success became part of the culture of Syracuse University, the sport was introduced to SU by students from the small state school across the street.
+"I think that ESF

 Incoming freshmen participate in the Saturday of Service.
 The daylong event was initiated to increase ESF's efforts to become more involved in the Syracuse community.
 ESF was one of the first colleges in the area to send its freshman class out for community service before classes begin.
 Above, students haul trash out of Onondaga Creek.